jsr6720/jsr6720.github.io/_posts/2015-11-18-the-seven-principles-for-making-marriage-work.md

 ## My Review 5/5

-Great book with lots of functional examples and test for 'scoring' a marriage.<br/>Key is a solid friendship that can weather the storm of life.<br/><br/>Learn to respect each other's differences and move past gridlock issues.
-Will definitely pick up again,<br/>need physical book to copy some of the exercises.
+Great book with lots of functional examples and test for 'scoring' a marriage.

+Key is a solid friendship that can weather the storm of life.

+Learn to respect each other's differences and move past gridlock issues.
+Will definitely pick up again,

+need physical book to copy some of the exercises.

 ### Date Read
 2015/11/18